Model of incompressible turbulent flows via a kinetic theory: The discretized velocity method of the kinetic model for (quasi-one-dimensional) turbulent Couette flow

 In order to enforce ${U}^{n+1}_{y,j}$ to be divergent free, $\delta p$ should satisfy the following Poisson equation,

 After solving the above equation, one can obtain the fluid velocity ${U}^{n+1}_{y,j}$.

 The above method is valid in a continuous velocity space $\xi_y$.
 In practical computations, the velocity space is divided into a finite set of discrete velocities $\left\{\xi_{y,k} \mid k=1,2, \ldots, N\right\}$, where $N$ is the number of discrete velocities.
+With the discrete velocity space, the moments of a continuous distribution function have to be expressed as discrete moments,

+where $\phi$ is a polynomial of the particle velocity $\xi_y$ and $\omega_k$ is the weight of the numerical quadrature at the discrete velocity $\xi_{y,k}$.
 It is important to discretize the velocity space based on certain quadrature rules, which are chosen according to the rarefaction degree.
-The gradients of VDFs in the source term are approximated by central differences,
+The gradients of VDFs in the source term are approximated by central differences.